vial-kb/vial-kb.github.io/docs/manual/layers.md

 Most Vial devices have 4 layers but this number can be adjusted in firmware at compile (Not GUI) see [here](https://get.vial.today/docs/firmware-size.html) for more info.

-You can view each layer available by clicking the coresponding number at the top of the interface.
+You can view each layer available by clicking the corresponding number at the top of the interface.
 You can see we already have layer 0 selected.

 ![](../img/layers-cycle.png)